updated August 2, 2021

 they are likely to hit the ball

 (if you turn around to watch your partner hit the ball, you rob yourself of time to catch this important information)

 - split-hop just before the ball is hit

 - immediately decide "back" "left" "up" or "right" BLUR

 - explode in the direction of the ball

 your head and shoulders and take a big first step)

 - keep moving: once you get to the ball, take adjustments steps, play the ball after the bounce: keep your racket in front of you "stalking" the ball

 The bad news is genetics plays a role.
-Your natural speed and dexterity and for anticipation your hard-wired "observe-react" neural pathways are what they are.
+Your natural speed,

 Watch, decide, explode - anticipation